-- To reduce fog build up on the windshield during humid weather, place the air flow selector in the windshield during humid weather, place - To reduce humidity build up inside the vehicle: do not drive with the air flow selector in the OFF position. - Do not put objects under the front seats that will interfere with the airflow to the back seats. - Remove any snow, ice or leaves from the air intake area at the base of the windshield.
+- To reduce fog build up on the windshield during humid weather, place the air flow selector in the A position. - To reduce humidity build up inside the vehicle: do not drive with the air flow selector in the OFF position. - Do not put objects under the front seats that will interfere with the airflow to the back seats. - Remove any snow, ice or leaves from the air intake area at the base of the windshield.